ioanaionita/BookingTestIoana/Setup.md

 ## Part 2
 ```
-The BookingTest/Searches.html file provides the opportunity to enter the pickup and dropoff locations
+Opening the BookingTest/Searches.html file which provides the opportunity to enter the pickup and dropoff locations
 and choosing the supplier wanted.
 Using an ajax call, the methods written before
 were meant to be called, however the methods were not properly called.
 The behaviour expected is illustrated by creating an identical ajax call directly to the api.